cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 In the first iteration of the feature, we will introduce a new endpoint: `HandleConsumerMisbehaviour(ctx sdk.Context, misbehaviour ibctmtypes.Misbehaviour)`.
 The main idea is to leverage the current IBC misbehaviour handling and update it to solely jail and slash the validators that performed a light client attack.
-This update will be made under the assumption that the chains connected via this light client share the same validator set, as it is the case with Replicated Security.
+This update will be made under the assumption that the chain connected via this light client share the same validator set, as it is the case with Replicated Security.

 This endpoint will reuse the IBC client libraries to verify that the misbehaviour headers would have fooled the light client.